Microphone Position for Vocal Recording

 Rule #2: Flip it & tip it

 Hang the microphone upside down, with the grille at forehead height.
-Tip the grille away from the singer, so that it points at the singer's chin from above.
+Tip the grille away from the singer, so that it points at the artist's chin from above.

-- It moves the mic's capsule out of the "blast zone," reducing the likelihood that the singer exhales forcefully onto the capsule (which would create a plosive pop).
+- It moves the mic's capsule out of the "blast zone," reducing the likelihood that the singer / actor exhales forcefully onto the capsule (which would create a plosive pop).

-- It reduces the capsule's exposure to humidity, smoke, and whatever else might be flying out of the singer's mouth at your expensive microphone.
+- It reduces the capsule's exposure to humidity, smoke, and whatever else might be flying out of the singer's / actor's mouth at your expensive microphone.

-- It allows the microphone to hear chest resonance, which usually results in a richer, rounder vocal sound.
+- It allows the microphone to hear chest resonance, which usually results in a richer, rounder vocal sound, both for spoken word and sung vocals.

-- It often eliminates the need for a pop filter, because most singers will not tip their heads back to sing up at the microphone.
+- It often eliminates the need for a pop filter, because most singers/actors will not tip their heads back to project up at the microphone.
 Given that every pop filter colors the sound of the microphone, whether by whistling due to breath, or resonating, or attenuating frequencies unevenly, removing the filter from your vocal chain is often a sonic upgrade all by itself.

 This mic position can be seen in all of the demo videos below.